bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Clear
+- Mostly Clear
-- 61% humidity
+- 71% humidity
 - 9 mph wind
-- 0% cloud cover
+- 20% cloud cover
 - 28 AQI 🟩
-- 4.13 inches of snow and 0.33 inches of rain expected in the next 48 hours
+- 4.17 inches of snow and 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>